marielle-lopez/portfolio/README.md

 - Create a gradient top-border to active NavLink
 - Make content scrollable without making browser adding a scroll bar
 - Add music via Spotify
+- Ensure GitHub links are to repositories of the main branch
+- Display extra details in an overlay of a project on hover

 ## Task Completion History

+### February 10, 2024

+- Re-worked my design mockup for my 'Projects' page
+- Created components related to the 'Projects' page and applied styling

+Today was all about the 'Projects' page.
+I didn't like my original design for the cards representing each project, so I ended up redoing it and came up with a mockup I was happy with.
+I then created a ProjectCard component and its associated container, implementing these on the 'Projects' page.
+I originally planned the ProjectCard component to have a layer that would appear on hover with extra details (detailed description and links to its GitHub repository and deployed version) on its related project, but I'll need to research a bit on this.
+For now, I'll place the repository and deployed links opposite the project title.

+### February 9, 2024

+- Researched [React Spring](https://www.react-spring.dev/docs) library to bring in animation to the project

+Used React Spring's high-order components (HOCs) to add animation to my portfolio, specifically for the Header and PageHeading components, as well as the main content of the website.

 ### February 8, 2024